High-dimensional inference for the $\gamma$-ray sky with differentiable programming: Validation using simulated data

+We now describe fixed-truth coverage tests performed on the same pipeline, with two ground truths $A$ and $B$, chosen so that (1) they are close to the \Fermi posterior, or simple point estimates to the \Fermi data; and (2) they exhibit different coverage performance, where fits on simulations generated with truth $A$ show better coverage properties than those with truth $B$.
+The truths are summarized in Tab.~\ref{tab:fixed-truths}.

-As noted above, the NPTF likelihood is only exact in the case of the trivial PSF.
-Nevertheless, the SVI and HMC posteriors appear to match closely and to be quite well-calibrated, with perhaps a tendency for some parameters to be mildly overconfident and others underconfident in the case of SVI with a King PSF.
-Example posteriors for one of the simulated data realizations are shown in Fig.~\ref{fig:np-good-example}, and we observe that the posterior appears unimodal.
+We first show in Fig.~\ref{fig:fixed-truth-example-A} the coverage for truth $A$.
+As before, in the trivial PSF case, the SVI and HMC posteriors appear to match closely and to be quite well-calibrated, with perhaps a tendency for some parameters to be mildly overconfident and others underconfident in the case of SVI with a King PSF.
+Example posteriors for one of the simulated data realizations are shown in Fig.~\ref{fig:fixed-truth-example-A}, and we observe that the posterior appears unimodal.
 We have checked that this is a common feature among posteriors in this simulation suite.